ibm-cloud-docs/solution-tutorials/isolated-cloud-foundry-enterprise-apps.md

 # Isolated Cloud Foundry Enterprise Apps

-With {{site.data.keyword.cfee_full_notm}} (CFEE) you can create multiple, isolated, enterprise-grade Cloud Foundry platforms on demand.
-This provides your developers with a private Cloud Foundry instance deployed on an isolated Kubernetes cluster.
-Unlike the public Cloud, you'll have full control over the environment: access control, capacity, version, resource usage, and monitoring.
-Cloud Foundry Enterprise Environment provides the speed and innovation of a platform-as-a-service with the infrastructure ownership found in enterprise IT.
+{{site.data.keyword.cfee_full_notm}} (CFEE) is an isolated, enterprise-grade Cloud Foundry platform.
+It provides developers with a private Cloud Foundry instance deployed on an isolated Kubernetes cluster.
+Unlike the public Cloud, you'll have full control over the environment: access control, capacity, version, resource usage, and monitoring. {{site.data.keyword.cfee_full_notm}} provides the speed and innovation of a platform-as-a-service with the infrastructure ownership found in enterprise IT.

-This tutorial will walk you through the process of creating and configuring a Cloud Foundry Enterprise Environment, setting up access control, and deploying apps and services.
+This tutorial will walk you through the process of creating and configuring a {{site.data.keyword.cfee_full_notm}}, setting up access control, and deploying apps and services.
 You'll also review the relationship between CFEE and [{{site.data.keyword.containershort_notm}}](https://{DomainName}/docs/containers/container_index.html) by deploying a custom service broker that integrates custom services with CFEE.

 ## Objectives